primedata-ai/docs/docs/events-tracking.md

 - `X-Client-ID`
 - `X-Client-Access-Token`

-See [Register Data Sources](setup/creating-data-sources) to see how to acquire this pair.
+Check out [Register Data Sources](setup/creating-data-sources) to see how to acquire this pair.

 ## Setup